elastisys/compliantkubernetes/docs/operator-manual/capacity-management.md

 [Add a new Node](../operator-manual/troubleshooting.md#node-seems-really-not-fine-i-want-a-new-one) of the same type as the other Nodes in the cluster.

 If the cluster has 6 Nodes, consider consolidating to 3 Nodes of twice-the-size -- in number of CPUs or memory or both -- if the infrastructure cost is reduced.
-Before doing this, get in touch with application developers to ensure they don't have Kubernetes scheduling constraints that would cause issues on the consolidated environment.
+Before doing this, get in touch with Application Developers to ensure they don't have Kubernetes scheduling constraints that would cause issues on the consolidated environment.

-If you are about to double the number of Nodes, get in touch with application developers to ensure their application is not misbehaving, before upscaling.
+If you are about to double the number of Nodes, get in touch with Application Developers to ensure their application is not misbehaving, before upscaling.

 ### Optimization